aralmariv1207/se_project_express/README.md

+1. The project's name
+2. A description of the project and its functionality
+3. A description of the technologies and techniques used
+4. Pictures, GIFs, or screenshots that detail the project features (recommended)

+[TBD]

 # WTWR (What to Wear?): Back End
 The back-end project is focused on creating a server for the WTWR application.
 You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
 The eventual goal is to create a server with an API and user authorization.
 ## Running the Project